tanmoy77/task-manager/README.md

 ## Features

+- All the data are fetched from api using rtk-query
 - Add Task
 - Assign a task to a team member
 - keep track of the status of task - pending/in progress/completed